BCDigSchol/policedata/index.md

         <!-- Right side: Content (this is where your markdown gets rendered) -->
 <div class="person-content">
-<p>This site brings to light the records of Captain Savage, who led one of Boston’s earliest police stations in the North End between 1854 and 1859.
-His meticulous logbook documents crimes, arrests and the public service work of a newly formed police force.</p>
+<p>This site brings to light the records of Captain Savage, who led one of Boston’s earliest police stations in the North End between 1854 and 1859. <br> His meticulous logbook documents crimes, arrests and the public service work of a newly formed police force.</p>
 <p>More than just a list of incidents, these records offer a rare, ground-level view of how policing and urban life unfolded in one of America’s oldest neighborhoods during a period of rapid change.</p>
         <p>To make this rich historical source easier to use, we’ve carefully cleaned and organized the data into a clear, searchable format—so you can explore the patterns, stories, and questions hidden in the original record book.
 </p>